Stackdriver/stackdriver-prometheus-sidecar/kube/README.md

 ## `full/deploy.sh`

-Deploys a basic Prometheus deployment that generates a metric data useful for testing `stackdriver-prometheus-sidecar`.
+Deploys a basic Prometheus deployment that generates metric data useful for testing.
 This setup may incur charges and isn't inteded for use in production.

 ```sh
 ./full/deploy.sh